 - At night during furbearing season (Addendum C1.09).

 - Horses and mules are prohibited on all U.S. Army Corps of Engineers' property on Trusten Holder WMA, including Jardis Point.

-- Horses and mules are prohibited on the Freddie Black Choctaw Island WMA Deer Research Area during open deer season.
+- Horses and mules are prohibited on the Freddie Black Choctaw Island WMA Deer Research Area from sunrise to sunset during an open deer season.

 - The Camp Robinson SUA is divided into 7public use compartments.
 Non-reserved/open compartments 1, 3, 4 and 7 are open year round for pleasure riding, except when closed for reserved events.
 Compartments 2 and 5 are closed for horse and mule riding for pleasure.
 No permit or reservation is required unless a participant is requesting to reserve any of the public use facilities or compartments.

 - All organized horse and mule events on J. Perry Mikles Blue Mountain SUA are required to be scheduled or reserved annually by July 1 through the area manager.
 All pleasure riding is restricted to dates when no field trials are being conducted.
 The annual field trial schedule will be posted at area headquarters.

 - Horses and mules are prohibited for use on that portion of the Gene Rush WMA lying east of Searcy County Road 14 and west of the Buffalo National River property line from Woolum Ford on the Buffalo National River to the intersection of Searcy County Roads 12 and 14.